 4. The Practical Purpose of the Will to Power: Critical Description, not Explanation

-We can now define the ontological theory of the will to power in its fullest form: the will to power is a description of the causal process as a whole, according to which every event tends toward the maximum manifestation of power in the form of the activity of resisting, of acting in relation to resistances.
+We can now define the ontological theory of the will to power in its fullest form: the will to power is a description of the causal process as a whole, according to which every event tends toward the maximal manifestation of power in the form of the activity of resisting, of action against resistance.
 It might be objected that I have defined the will to power as a tautology, as the claim that actions tend toward activity.
 This is in some sense true, but misleading.
 In keeping with his naturalist critical methodology, Nietzsche’s ontology is indeed a tautological description of experience; it does not add positive information to sensible experience.

 It might be further objected that on this view the will to power becomes an altogether uninformative and, hence, trivial theory—that I have naturalized it at the expense of destroying its explanatory power.
 However, this objection is based on the common, but questionable, assumption that the will to power is intended as an explanatory concept.
 On the contrary, the will to power is meant to have not explanatory but critical power.
 Its power consists in its careful identification of what does not cause or regulate events—in its lack of metaphysical explanations, rather than in counter-explanation.
 It is not a trivial theory because it gives us a reason to reject false explanations of natural events and human behavior and, with them, false conclusions about the possibilities and limitations of nature and human nature.
 If, as I have argued, the will to power is the direct consequence of a stringently critical form of naturalism, it should come as no surprise that its principal purpose and value is as a critical tool.